 5. The Score

 Allie has broken up with Sean.
 He is what guys like Dean call the nesting type.
 She doesn’t make one-night stands and doesn’t do anything like that.
 She’s a relationship person.
 Also, she admits that she doesn’t quite know how to be alone.
-Shawn ends up texting her constantly, and he won’t let her be.
+Shawn texts her constantly, and he won’t let her be.
 We’ll let her clear her mind, and she’s worried that he might show up at her dorm room.

 Author: Elle Kennedy